andgordio/mockupless/docs/Courses/LayoutBasics/Style/opacity-and-shadow.md

 # Opacity and shadow

-The final pair of decorative properties explored in this section of the course are `opacity` and `box-shadow`.
+The final pair of decorative properties that are explored in this section of the course are `opacity` and `box-shadow`.
 The first property adds transparency to a container, and the second one adds an outer shadow.

 ## Opacity